Board Certified Family Medicine & Board Certified Pain Medicine Physicians located in Tinley Park, Rockford, and Olympia Fields, IL, & Munster, IN

 Immunizations help prevent the spread of disease while protecting you and your family from potentially deadly illnesses.
-At Health Solutions in Tinley Park, Rockford, and Olympia Fields, Illinois, and Munster, Indiana, the team of board-certified family medicine specialists offers an array of immunizations for both children and adults.
+At Health Solutions in Tinley Park, Rockford, and Flossmoor, Illinois, and Munster, Indiana, the team of board-certified family medicine specialists offers an array of immunizations for both children and adults.
 To schedule an appointment for immunizations, call Health Solutions, or book a visit online today.

 Immunizations, also called vaccines, are preventive medications that use a small amount of certain viruses or bacteria to prevent infection.
 When your Health Solutions doctor injects a weakened form of a virus or bacteria into your body, it stimulates your body’s natural immune response, triggering its ability to produce antibodies against the disease.

 For example, a flu vaccine contains small amounts of a weakened or killed flu virus.
 If you receive a flu vaccine, the next time you come in contact with the virus, your immune system naturally protects you against infection.
 While you can still become infected with the flu after immunization, your symptoms will be far milder than if you did not have the vaccine.

 Immunization doesn’t just protect you against infection; it also prevents the spread of disease throughout the world.
 Once deadly diseases, such as measles, polio, mumps, and smallpox, have significantly decreased in prevalence over the last several decades, thanks to vaccines.
 According to the World Health Organization (WHO), the measles vaccine alone has saved more than 17 million lives since 2000.

 Which immunizations do I need?

 Some of the most common immunizations that Health Solutions offers to children and adults include:

 - Influenza (flu)

 - Hepatitis A